orevial/dd-sdk-flutter/packages/datadog_inappwebview_tracking/README.md

 > [!WARNING]
 > `InAppBrowser` is not tracked on Android 33+ because of [this bug](https://github.com/pichillilorenzo/flutter_inappwebview/issues/1973).
 This will be fixed by plugin versions that depends on `flutter_inappwebview 6.2.0`.

-To instrument an `InAppBrowser`, add an override for `onBrowserCreated` and call the `trackDatadogEvents` extension method on `webViewController`, and add a `DatadogInAppWebViewUserScript` to the `initialUserScripts` when creating your custom `InAppBrowser`:
+To instrument an `InAppBrowser`, add an override for `onBrowserCreated` and call the `trackDatadogEvents` extension method on `webViewController`, then add a `DatadogInAppWebViewUserScript` to the `initialUserScripts` when creating your custom `InAppBrowser`:

 ```dart
 class MyInAppBrowser extends InAppBrowser {